For Patients and Families

 - Grief and emotions

-Families can be a part of the program by giving classroom presentations about their experiences (FACT) or by letting students visit their home to learn about how their family lives with a chronic illness/disability (FAM).
+Families can be part of the program by giving classroom presentations about their experiences (FACT).
+They can also allow students to visit their homes to learn about living with a chronic illness or disability (FAM).

-Teachers and students who want to have a home visit or have a family come to your class room, please contact us by filling out a classroom request form or by phone at (615) 936-2558.
+Teachers and students who want to have a home visit or have a family visit your classroom: please contact us by completing a classroom request form, or by phone at (615) 936-2558.

-If you have been in a class room talk or gone on a home visit, please complete one of the review forms below:
+If you have attended a classroom talk or home visit, please complete one of the review forms below:

 Vanderbilt®, Vanderbilt University Medical Center®, V Oak Leaf Design®,

 Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®